 Got love to spare?
-Volunteers are a vital part of our organization and we have many opportunities available for those willing to lend a hand.
-The time and effort volunteers spend with the animals keeps Lakeshore PAWS empowered to save the lives of homeless animals.
-Even if you only have a little time to spare, you can make a big difference in the life of a homeless pet.
-Thank you for your interest in joining our dynamic volunteer ranks!
+Volunteers are the heart of our organization, and we have plenty of opportunities for anyone willing to lend a helping hand.
+The time and care our volunteers give truly empower Lakeshore PAWS to save the lives of homeless dogs.
+Even a small amount of your time can make a big difference in the life of a pet in need.
+Thank you for your interest in joining our incredible volunteer team!

 Dog Walking